GreenVibesOnly/GreenVibesOnly/README.md

 <div align="center">
   <p align="left">
     💻 Сreating backend services in a wide stack.
-Specialize in Python and algorithms, have DevOps and QA engineer skills.
+Specialize in Python and algorithms, and have DevOps and QA engineer skills.
   </p>
   <p align="left">
-    🤖 Interested in AI, follow new models, their learning principles and the possibilities of using them for the benefit of humanity.
+    🤖 Interested in AI, follow new models, their learning principles, and the possibilities of using them for the benefit of humanity.
   </p>
   <p align="left">
     🧑‍💻 Studying the creation of new technologies to make the work of developers easier.
   </p>
   <p align="left">
-    🌏 Interested in projects that improve people's lives and make the world a little better.
+    🌏 Interested in working on projects that improve people's lives and make the world a better place.
   </p>
   <p align="left">
     🧗 Sometimes I go to the mountains to climb and return to work with new strength and energy 💪